saylerb/mac-playbook/README.md

 * Improve nvm installation.
 Add nvm load in bashrc.
 * Need to source zshrc after to get it to work
 * Install global yarn/npm packages
+* Remove checking for .zshrc since .zhrc is included in dotfiles repo